Connic

 Structured Traces

-Every agent run produces a hierarchical trace showing the full reasoning chain — from initial prompt through each LLM call, tool invocation, and guardrail evaluation to final output.
+Every agent run produces a hierarchical trace showing the full reasoning chain: from the initial prompt through each LLM call, tool invocation, and guardrail evaluation to the final output.
 You can see exactly what the agent did and why.

 Real-Time Monitoring